 Olami Launch Fellows are preapproved for the $4,000 scholarship towards eligible Gap Year programs in Israel.
 Fellows who attend an eligible Gap year Program will also receive a 500 Shekel stipend.

 Olami Launch is not a youth group, it’s an elite group of driven individuals assisting each other to build a strong portfolio for their future.
 Joining this group enables you to make thoughtful decisions about your future, with like-minded peers who are on that same road leading to affluence inside and out!
 This prestigious network of model students who embody young Jewish leadership will be privy to professional, educational, spiritual and financial opportunities unlike ever before.

-All application must be submitted by September 1st, 2022.
+All applications must be submitted by August 1st.

 Being a Fellow is a commitment to attend:

 Olami Launch Fellowship is free for those students who are accepted.
 There is a travel fee of $100 for the Utah Trip (flights included) and $400 for the Israel trip (flights included from New York).

 Absolutely not, final decisions regarding Gap Year should be made in collaboration with parents, career counselors and Gap Year Specialists.
 We are here to simply educate and support our fellows in their exploration of a Gap Year in Israel.